aubergineagain/wz2100-ScavArtifactMgr/README.md

 In future, I hope to add a `tweakOption` to allow replacing the artifacts with oil drums.
 [API updates required for that to happen](https://github.com/Warzone2100/warzone2100/issues/4649)

+If tweaks were then extended to enable a drop-down list (essentially a radio group) I'd also like to add a third option that retains the artifacts but gives rewards when collecting them, such as small repairs or ammo reload or even a scav vehicle (all of which probably require yet more API updates lol).

+The options would then be:

+* Artifact gives random reward
+* Replace artifact with oil drum
+* Delete artifact